hilal-1991/RepositoryDesignPattern/README.md

 # RepositoryDesignPattern
-Logging using Repository design pattern with MixPanel in Laravel/Lumen
+MixPanel logging using Repository Design Pattern with Laravel/Lumen

 If You are using Laravel Or Lumen follow the same directory structure.